 Nineteen-year-old Pitre was drafted into the military in 1943.
-He subsequently signed up to become one of the first African Americans to join the U.S. Marine Corps and was trained at their segregated base, Montford Point near Jacksonville, North Carolina.
-In December 1943 he was sent overseas to Saipan, Northern Mariana Islands in the South Pacific.
+He subsequently signed up to become one of the first African Americans to join the U.S. Marine Corps and was trained at Camp Montford Point, a segregated facility near Jacksonville, North Carolina.
+In December 1943, he was sent to Saipan, located in the Northern Mariana Islands.
 In early 1945 his unit was sent to Okinawa, Japan as a decoy for the other forces that invaded the south end of the island.
-Pitre was as an infantryman in the 1st Marine Ammunition Company sending ammunition to the frontlines.
-By the end of the war he had earned his Corporal stripes.
+Pitre was as an infantryman in the 1st Marine Ammunition Company sending ammunition to the front lines.
+By the end of the war, he had earned his corporal stripes.

 When CAMP funding ended in 1973, Pitre joined the Veterans Administration office in Seattle, working there for eleven years until his retirement in December 1984.
 He continued his community involvement with Kappa Alpha Psi Fraternity, the Knights of Columbus, and the African American Dollars for Scholars program.

 On June 26, 2012, Pitre was among 400 black Marines honored by President Barack Obama at a White House ceremony where each received a Congressional Gold Medal.
 They are the survivors of the nearly 20,000 black Marines who trained at Montford Point between 1942 and 1949.
 Pitre enjoys his retirement, continues to be an avid jazz enthusiast and is currently residing in Seattle, Washington.